LunaY0Yuki/cs124/docs/design.md

 would be typing.
 They could then click outside of the box to go back to the main screen and view the newly added item.
 ![Task 1 - Alternative Design Inspiration - First task using add button!](./task1a.png)

+### React
+With ReactJS, we wanted to make it convenient for users to begin creating their item after clicking the add button.
+In an empty list, creating a new item would automatically focus the cursor on the text area of the new item so that the user does not need to click the text area before typing.
+It prevents users from accidentally trying to type before the text area is selected and in the typing mode.

 ### Final Design
 ![Task 1 - Sketch of Final Design Decision!](./task1b.png)
 ![Task 1 - Final Design Flow Chart!](./task1-final.jpg "Final Design Flow Chart for Task 1")